-b For postdoctoral fellows, technicians, and graduate students, other support documentation is not required.
+&lt;sup>b For postdoctoral fellows, technicians, and graduate students, other support documentation is not required.

-c If key personnel are not being paid, include 'in kind' for dollar amount; percent effort is required.
-Note that the percent effort indicated on the budget tool in proposalCENTRAL can be different than requested compensation.
+&lt;sup>c If key personnel are not being paid, percent effort is still required.
+Note that the percent effort indicated on the budget tool in proposalCentral can be different than requested compensation.

-- The Principal Investigator assumes the authority and responsibility to direct the project.
-The ACS does not permit applications to be directed by Co-Principal Investigators. - A Co-Investigator is a vital scientific contributor (at the same or a different institution), often bringing a needed expertise to the research team.
-This person commits some level of measurable effort to the project and is therefore Key Personnel, whether compensated or not.
-NOTE: If the PI is a trainee/research team member the eligible ACS grantee, then the eligible ACS grantee must be listed as a Co-I on the project (compensation is not required but their role must be outlined in the budget justification and in their support letter). - A Collaborator plays a lesser role in the thinking and logistics of the project than a Co-Investigator.
+- A Co-Investigator is a vital scientific contributor (at the same or a different institution), often bringing a needed expertise to the research team.
+This person commits some level of measurable effort to the project and is therefore Key Personnel, whether compensated or not. - A Collaborator plays a lesser role in the thinking and logistics of the project than a Co-Investigator.
 Depending on the role and effort, a collaborator may be designated as Key Personnel and may be compensated. - A Consultant provides expert advice most often for a fee.
-If the consultant contributes to the scientific development or execution of a project substantively and measurably, he or she should be designated as Key Personnel. - Other is defined as individuals who are compensated for their contribution to the project but are not considered Key Personnel (e.g. student assistants, technical staff).
+If the consultant contributes to the scientific development or execution of a project substantively and measurably, he or she should be designated as Key Personnel. - Other is defined as individuals who are compensated for their contribution to the project but are not considered Key Personnel (e.g., student assistants, technical staff).